Swan River Colony: European exploration

 The Dutch captain Willem de Vlamingh was the next European in the area.
-Commanding three ships, Geelvinck, Nijptangh and Weseltje, he arrived at and named Rottnest on 29 December 1696, and on 10 January 1697 visited and named the Swan River.
+Commanding three ships, Geelvinck, Nijptangh and Weseltje, he arrived at and named Rottnest Island on 29 December 1696, and on 10 January 1697 visited and named the Swan River.
 His ships could not sail up the river because of a sand bar at its mouth, so he sent out a sloop which even then required some dragging over the sand bar.
 They sailed until reaching mud flats probably near Heirisson Island.
 They saw some Aboriginal people but were not able to meet any close up.
 Vlamingh was also not impressed with the area, and this was probably the reason for a lack of Dutch exploration from then on.

 In 1801, the French ships captained by Nicolas Baudin and captained by Emmanuel Hamelin visited the area from the south.
 While Géographe continued northwards, Naturaliste remained for a few weeks.
 A small expedition dragged longboats over the sand bar and explored the Swan River.
 They also gave unfavourable descriptions regarding any potential settlement due to many mud flats upstream and the sand bar (the sand bar wasn't removed until the 1890s when O'Connor built Fremantle harbour).

-Later in March 1803, Géographe, with another ship Casuarina, passed by Rottnest on their way eventually back to France, but did not stop longer than a day or two.
+Later in March 1803, Géographe, with another ship Casuarina, passed by Rottnest Island on their way eventually back to France, but did not stop longer than a day or two.

 The next visit to the area was the first Australian-born maritime explorer, Phillip Parker King in 1822 on Bathurst.
 King was also the son of former Governor Philip Gidley King of New South Wales.
 However, King also was not impressed with the area.